SunJiamei/LRP-ImageCaptioning/README.md

 ### To Evaluate the Explanations
 ##### Evaluating the correlation of the explanation scores and the location of object words
-Please refer the examples in [evaluate_bbox.py](evaluate_bbox.py).
+Please refer to the examples in [evaluate_bbox.py](evaluate_bbox.py).
 This will generate the *correctness* score of different explanation scores.
 To run the code, we need to download the [COCOvalEntities.json](https://drive.google.com/file/d/1ygSGtJ79FyocW-QshgeuIEQlu24QgF0x/view?usp=sharing) file and specify the path in the code.
-##### Evaluating the mPA of frequent predicted object words.
+##### Evaluating the mAP of frequent predicted object words.
-Please refer the examples in [exaimin_word.py](exaimin_word.py) which calculate the mean average precision of the frequent predicted object words.
+Please refer to the examples in [exaimin_word.py](exaimin_word.py) which calculate the mean average precision of the frequent predicted object words.
-This file also contains functions that calculate the ROC curves and AUC scores for the frequent pedicted words.
+This file also contains functions that calculate the ROC curves and AUC scores for the frequent predicted words.

-Acknowledgement
+Acknowledgment
 ---------------
 Many thanks to the works: